phiSgr/gatling-grpc/bench/README.md

 - The no-op `transform` added by `io.gatling.javaapi.core.CheckBuilder.Find.Default.find` is quite costly!
     - There are 3 extra object allocations

         1. the closure (which calls `Option.map`) to send to `Validation.map`
         2. The `Option` object
         3. the new `Validation` Object

       Each of them wraps around a pointer, costing 72 bytes in total.
     - In the earlier tests I have done, which only includes the content testing logic, it is a 33% slow down (from 30k ops/ms to 20k ops/ms).
 - In this test the Kotlin checks are slightly faster than the Scala baseline, but the bytecode isn't exactly what Scala would generate, so don't worry about it that much.
+- The `checkIf` tests have a false condition, so the work done is similar to no check at all.
+    - The condition involves a Java `io.gatling.javaapi.core.Session` wrapper that wraps around the Scala `io.gatling.core.session.Session`.
+      But no extra allocation found in this benchmark, apparently the JVM can inline that.
+    - I was hoping the inline function condition to be faster than Java lambdas.
+      But their difference is below noise.
+      Well I guess inlining is inlining,
+      whether done by Kotlin compiler or the JIT compiler.

 ```
 REMEMBER: The numbers below are just data.
 To gain reusable insights, you need to follow up on